 Moving Image Material

-The BFI’s Mediatheque, located at BFI Southbank, London is an excellent resource.
+The BFI’s Mediatheque, located at BFI Southbank, London and in the BFI National Library, Stephen Street, London (2 terminals), is an excellent resource.
 It currently has a small but growing selection of silent British features as well as newsreel and topical material.
 A list of films available to view is searchable on-line.
-A second Mediatheque has opened at the Quad in Derby, with one in Cambridge Library to follow in the autumn of 2009.
-Further mediatheques are planned for locations around the UK.
+There are now Mediatheques in Derby, Cambridge, Wrexham and Newcastle with more to follow…